-How high should my protein intake per day be when cutting?

 Then the remainder of the diet should consist of carbs and fat in order to improve testosterone levels and training performance, and to also get tastier meals and improved well-being.

-What do you think about eating lower protein to get these benefits?
+What do you think about eating a lower protein to get these benefits?
 Do you have anything to add?
 Let me know in the comments.